New South Wales 48 class locomotive: History

 The Mark 1s and Mark 2s can be distinguished from the others by their fuel tank, which incorporates the brake reservoir tanks on either side.

 As well as branch lines, they operated both main line and metropolitan services on every line in the state.
-Aside from a couple written off after accidents in the mid-1980s, withdrawals didn't commence in earnest until August 1994.
+Aside from a couple written off after accidents in the mid-1980s, withdrawals did not commence in earnest until August 1994.
 In December 1994, the first Mark 1s were sold.
 By June 1997, FreightCorp's fleet was down to 120 units.

 Others have been withdrawn since and as at January 2014, 66 remained in service primarily with Pacific National.
 GrainCorp, Greentrains, Junee Railway Workshop and Sydney Trains also operate some.

 By operator

 Railway Services Authority/RailCorp

-Two (4819 & 4827) were transferred by the State Rail Authority to the Railway Service Authority, these have since passed to RailCorp.
+Two (4819 and 4827) were transferred by the State Rail Authority to the Railway Service Authority; these have since passed to RailCorp.

 Silverton Rail/Greentrains

 In December 1994, Silverton Rail purchased six from FreightCorp.
 All were placed in service as their Silverton Rail 48s class.
-Some of these remain in service in January 2014 in the ownership of Greentrains.
+All units passed into the ownership of Greentrains, however all operational units have been on-sold to Southern Shorthaul Railroad.

-Australian National/One Australia
+Australian National/One Rail Australia

 In December 1994, Australian National purchased two from FreightCorp with 4813 rebuilt as DA7 for the narrow gauge Eyre Peninsula Railway and 4826 scrapped some years later at Port Augusta.
-As at August 2019, the locomotive remains in service on the far western portion of the Eyre Peninsula Railway narrow gauge network with One Rail Australia working the Thevenard gypsum traffic, renumbered 906.
+The locomotive saw service on the far western portion of the Eyre Peninsula Railway narrow gauge network with One Rail Australia working the Thevenard gypsum traffic, renumbered 906.
+Following the arrival of 2300 class units 2332D and 2364D from Queensland in April 2023, 906 has been withdrawn and stored at Thevenard.

 Austrac Ready Power/Junee Railway Workshop

 Austrac Ready Power purchased four (4814, 4816, 4820 & 4836) from a scrap dealer and placed three in service on their various services.
+4820 never saw service with Austrac and is stored in partially rebuilt condition at Junee.
 Following Austrac ceasing all passed to Junee Railway Workshop.
+Currently 4814 and 4836 are operational, while 4816 has also been stored at Junee.